-On and off the field, in Pakistan cricket, it will be difficult to find a more stylish man than Ramiz Raja.
-In Pakistan's post-90s mess of scandal, dirt and intrigue, he also emerged, importantly, as a rare man of integrity and considerable dignity on the field and in administration.
+A key figure in Pakistan cricket since he was in his teens, Ramiz Raja is a man of many parts.
+In the mess of scandal, dirt and intrigue that was Pakistan cricket in the late '90s, he emerged as a rare man of integrity and considerable dignity on the field and in administration.

-As an opening batsman Raja arrived on the scene the next Majid Khan.
-His basic game was built on solid, understated elegance.
-Some of the leg-side play was outstanding and the flick to square leg soon became a signature stroke.
-Why he didn't score more runs in Tests remains a mystery, though his importance to Pakistan's strong ODI sides of the 80s and early 90s cannot be underestimated.
-In the World Cups of 1987 and 1992 he was a key figure and as well as taking the catch that won it for Pakistan in 1992, he scored two hundreds through the tournament.
+As an opening batter Ramiz's basic game was built on solid, understated elegance.
+Some of the leg-side play was outstanding, and the flick to square leg soon became a signature stroke.
+Why he didn't score more runs in Tests remains a mystery, though his importance to Pakistan's strong ODI sides of the '80s and early '90s cannot be underestimated.
+In the World Cups of 1987 and 1992 he was a key figure, and as well as taking the catch that won the title for Pakistan in 1992, he scored two hundreds in the tournament.

-His integrity and seniority helped him in captaining Pakistan late in his career, but the qualities became of greater use after he retired.
-First, as a bright, dynamic chief executive of the Pakistan board he was instrumental in bringing about a prosperous period in the early 2000s, including negotiating a breakthrough in Pakistan-India ties.
-The series won an important Laureus award for bringing the countries together through cricket.
-But by then he had also become an articulate voice of Pakistan the world over as a television commentator.
-That career has gone from strength to strength so that in the modern turmoil of Pakistan cricket, Raja's has been an authoritative, informed and sane voice amid the madness.
+His integrity and seniority helped him when he captained Pakistan late in his career, but those qualities became of greater use after he retired.
+First, as a bright, dynamic chief executive of the Pakistan board he was instrumental in bringing about a prosperous period in the early 2000s, including negotiating a breakthrough in Pakistan-India cricket ties.
+By then Ramiz had also become an articulate voice of Pakistan as a television commentator - a role he served in for long.
+In 2021, he returned to the PCB, this time as chairman of the board.

 Batting & Fielding